arnoson/kirby-vite/README.md

 ```

 ## Watch php files
-If you also want to live reload your site in development mode whenever you change something in kirby install my [vite-plugin-live-reload](https://github.com/arnoson/vite-plugin-live-reload).
+If you also want to live reload your site in development mode whenever you change something in kirby, install [vite-plugin-live-reload](https://github.com/arnoson/vite-plugin-live-reload).
 Then adjust your `vite.config.js`:
 ```js
 // vite.config.js
 import liveReload from 'vite-plugin-live-reload'